-At the end of 2016, Sienna Capital's portfolio was composed of six managers deploying capital via twelve funds into almost a hundred companies.
-The portfolio includes investments in private equity funds (Ergon, Sagard), a debt fund (Kartesia), a healthcare growth capital fund (Mérieux Développement), a fund whose strategy consists of acquiring long-term shareholdings in midsized European companies (PrimeStone), and a fund which provides long-term capital to family-and founder-led businesses (BDT Capital Partners).
+At the end of 2017, Sienna Capital's portfolio was composed of seven managers deploying capital via fourteen funds into almost a hundred companies.
+The portfolio includes investments in private equity funds (Ergon, Sagard), a debt fund (Kartesia), a healthcare growth capital fund (Mérieux Développement), a fund whose strategy consists of acquiring long-term shareholdings in mid-sized European companies (PrimeStone), a fund which provides long-term capital to family- and founder-led businesses (BDT Capital Partners) and a venture capital fund specialised in new digital technologies (Backed).